Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Preliminary considerations

 \section{Preliminary considerations}

-In GaN, excitons and free carriers coexist at temperatures up to room temperature, with the ratio of their densities being controlled by the Saha equation.\cite{Ebeling_1976} In the present work, the term carriers will be used to subsume both excitons and free carriers.
+In GaN, excitons and free carriers coexist at temperatures up to room temperature, with the ratio of their densities being controlled by the Saha equation \cite{Ebeling_1976}.
+In the present work, the term carriers will be used to subsume both excitons and free carriers.
 When we talk about the carrier diffusion length it thus represents a combination of exciton diffusion and ambipolar diffusion of electrons and holes, which we have investigated and discussed in detail in CD2 \cite{Brandt_2020} including the temperature dependence of the different contributions.
+Note that at room temperature, excitons in GaN constitute only a fraction of the total carrier population, and for the modest excitation density in the current experiments, this fraction amounts to only 10\%.
+However, from the lineshape and emission energy, we see that the experimentally recorded luminescence intensity is dominated by exciton recombination.
+This observation is understandable since the oscillator strength of the excitons is about 10$\times$ larger than for uncorrelated electron-hole pairs \cite{Brandt_1998}.

 A schematic representation of our CL experiment is given in Fig.~\ref{fig1}.
 The sample is excited by the focused electron beam impinging on the top surface along the $z$ direction.
 The carrier generation volume $Q(x,y,z)$ (source) is the region where electron-hole pairs are excited by the scattered electrons.
-Its dimensions depend on the acceleration voltage $V$ and sample temperature $T$.\cite{Jahn_2020} The beam is scanned across the surface along the $x$ and $y$ directions around the dislocation outcrop at $x=y=0$.
+Its dimensions depend on the acceleration voltage $V$ and sample temperature $T$ \cite{Jahn_2020}.
+The beam is scanned across the surface along the $x$ and $y$ directions around the dislocation outcrop at $x=y=0$.
 Either hyperspectral maps of the GaN near-band-edge emission or monochromatic maps of the emission intensity at a fixed wavelength are recorded.
-Close to the dislocation, excitons dissociate in the piezoelectric field resulting from the relaxation of the dislocation strain near the surface, which inhibits their radiative recombination.\cite{Kaganer_2018} The same strain field produces a band gap variation that is reflected in the emission energy around the dislocations.\cite{Gmeinwieser_2005,Liu_2016,Kaganer_2019} On the tensile side, the emission will be redshifted, while on the compressive side, the emission will be blueshifted.
+Close to the dislocation, excitons dissociate and carriers are separated in the piezoelectric field resulting from the relaxation of the dislocation strain near the surface, which inhibits their radiative recombination \cite{Kaganer_2018}.
+The same strain field produces a band gap variation that is reflected in the emission energy around the dislocations \cite{Gmeinwieser_2005,Liu_2016,Kaganer_2019}.
+On the tensile side, the emission will be redshifted, while on the compressive side, the emission will be blueshifted.
 Taking the dissociation of excitons in the piezoelectric field into account, the effective lifetime of the excitons is given by